aws/aws-parallelcluster/docs/source/configuration.rst

 """"""""""""""
 Define whether or not to assign public IP addresses to Compute EC2 instances.

-If true, an Elastic Ip will be associated to the Master instance.
+If true, an Elastic IP will be associated to the Master instance.
 If false, the Master instance will have a Public IP or not according to the value of the "Auto-assign Public IP" subnet configuration parameter.